HomeACcessoryKid/life-cycle-manager/README.md

 Initial install, WiFi settings and over the air firmware upgrades for any esp-open-rtos repository on GitHub
 (c) 2018-2022 HomeAccessoryKid

-## NO ISSUE with GitHub introduction of Elliptic Curve based certificates
-#### starting 1 April 2022
+## Update season 16 April 2022
-IT DOES NOT BREAK, a misunderstanding from my side When updating the root certificate, I forgot to add an old root CA to the file Fixed 3 April 18:50 CEST

-But check back later because next I want to make a version that will make the update of LCM or bootloader itself not depend on certificate validation but only on signature.
-The verification of the GitHub certificate remains a necessity to validate the user main.bin file.
+After 14 months, version 2.1.2 will get upgraded to version 2.2.5.
+So be aware your own app update will take extra long.
+It would be recommendable to also update devices that do not have an user app update.
+Not that 2.1.2 is broken or in danger, but 2.2.5 is more future proof.

 ## Version
 [Changelog](https://github.com/HomeACcessoryKid/life-cycle-manager/blob/master/Changelog.md)
 With version 2.0.0 LCM has arrived to a new stage with its own adaptation of rboot - rboot4lcm - which counts powercycles.
-These are used to check updates, reset wifi clear or set LCM_beta or factory reset.
+These are used to check updates, reset wifi, clear or set LCM_beta or factory reset.
 It also gives access to the emergency mode.
 Setting a value for a led_pin visual feedback is possible.
 By having introduced the latest-pre-release concept in version 1.0.0, users (and LCM itself) can test new software before exposing it to production devices.
 See the 'How to use it' section.

-In  version 2.2.x there is a new possibility for those user apps that need some configuration data to work that is specific to each instantiation.
-One can set the ota_string parameter which can be parsed by the user app to set e.g. MQTT server, user and password or whatever else you fancy.
-Since it is to the user app to parse it, you test whatever works for you within the cgi transfer of parameters.
-Using the 'erase wifi' mode, new settings can also be set again when needed.

 https://github.com/HomeACcessoryKid/ota-demo has been upgraded to offer system-parameter editing features which allows for flexible testing of the LCM code.